 Scouting in Kansas

 CampsThe Jayhawk Area Council operates the 340 acre Falley Scout Reservation, which is divided into Camp Jayhawk (Scouts BSA Summer Camp) and Camp Delaware (Cub Scout Programs).
 Ozark Trails CouncilOzark Trails Council serves Scouts in Missouri and Kansas.
 Pony Express CouncilThe Pony Express Council is based in Saint Joseph, Missouri, and also serves Scouts in Kansas.
 Quivira Council![]() Quivira Council serves youth in south central Kansas, with headquarters in Wichita.
 Kansa Lodge #198, Order of the Arrow serves local Arrowmen.
-They currently operate two camps: Camp Kanza (Cub Scouts and Webelos), which provides the name for their Lodge; and Quivira Scout Ranch (Scouts BSA and Venturers), at which they host their largest summer camp program each summer, and offer Black Jack Trail, an introduction to backpacking, twice a year.
+They currently operate three camps: Camp Kanza (Cub Scouts and Webelos), which provides the name for their Lodge; Quivira Scout Ranch (Scouts BSA and Venturers), at which they host their largest summer camp program each summer, and offer Black Jack Trail, an introduction to backpacking, twice a year; and Camp Mandan which serves units in the western side of the Council.

 Headquarters: Wichita, Kansas Website: http://www.girlscoutskansasheartland.org Camps: